 Developers are always attuned to this high-potential clientele.
 They extend attractive offers to NRI buyers and also leverage technology like Augmented Reality (AR) and Virtual Reality (VR) to reach their expatriate audience across the globe.

-NRI investors are seen turning their attention to commercial property sector in India.
+NRI investors are seen turning their attention to the commercial property sector in India.
 This asset class is very close to the heart of every Indian in spite of where they live and work across the globe.